Sparse Probit Linear Mixed Model

-We observe that CPR achieves a consistent improvement in terms of $\text{AUC}_{0.1}$ over its uncorrelated counterpart (by approximately 7.5 percentage points), GP classification (by approximately 5 percentage points), LMM-Lasso (by approximately 8.4 percentage points) and over CPR-MAP (by approximately 2 percentage points).
-Furthermore, in Fig.~\ref{fig:correlation}, right, we plot the correlation of the top features of correlated and uncorrelated probit regression with population structure.
-We observe that CPR leads to features which are much less correlated with the malware structure.
+We observe that the Probit-LMM achieves a consistent improvement in terms of $\text{AUC}_{0.1}$ over sparse Probit regression (by approximately 7.5 percentage points), GP classification (by approximately 5 percentage points), LMM-Lasso (by approximately 8.4 percentage points), and over its MAP approximation (by approximately 2 percentage points).
+Furthermore, in Fig.~\ref{fig:correlation}, right, we plot the correlation of the top features of Probit-LMM and sparse Probit regression with population structure.
+We observe that the Probit-LMM leads to features which are less correlated with the malware structure.